 Introduction to the Provider Appointment Availability Survey

-1. The Provider Appointment Availability Survey (PAAS) Methodology is set forth in this Manual and in the PAAS Report Form Instructions section of the Timely Access and Annual Network Submission Instruction Manual.
+1. The Provider Appointment Availability Survey (PAAS) Methodology is set forth in this Manual and in the PAAS Report Form Instructions section of the Timely Access Submission Instruction Manual.
 The PAAS Methodology was developed by the Department of Managed Health Care (Department) in collaboration with health care service plans (health plans), providers, consumer advocates, and other stakeholders pursuant to Health and Safety Code section 1367.03(f), set forth in the Knox-Keene Health Care Service Plan Act of 1975 (Knox-Keene Act).
 This PAAS Manual is incorporated in Rule 1300.67.2.2(f)(1) by reference.
+A health plan shall review Rule 1300.67.2.2 to ensure it is adhering to the current PAAS Manual for completion of the Timely Access Compliance Report.

 2. The Knox-Keene Act requires that a health plan maintain networks sufficient to meet urgent care and non-urgent appointment availability standards, which include specific appointment wait time standards set forth in section 1367.03(a)(5) and Rule 1300.67.2.2(c)(5) (time-elapsed standards) under which enrollees are able to obtain an appointment.
-The PAAS Methodology is designed for a health plan to measure the ability of health plan networks to deliver timely appointments to enrollees., Using the PAAS Methodology, a health plan contacts either all network providers or a random sample of providers in their network to request the next available appointment.
+The PAAS Methodology is designed for reporting plans, as defined in Rule 1300.67.2.2(b), to measure the ability of health plan networks to deliver timely appointments to enrollees.
+Using the PAAS Methodology, a health plan contacts either all network providers or a random sample of providers in their network to request the next available appointment.
 The providers’ responses to these survey questions are measured against the appointment time-elapsed standards.
 The health plan calculates the results of the survey and submits the survey data, results, and corrective action to the Department as part of the health plan’s annual Timely Access Compliance Report.
 The health plan shall include all investigation and corrective action information set forth in Rule 1300.67.2.2(h)(6)(C) in the health plan’s submission if any patterns of non-compliance, as defined in Rule 1300.67.2.2(b), were identified in the Summary Rates of Compliance Tab of the Results Report Form, in the following fields:

 “Rate of Compliance Urgent Care Appointments (All Providers Survey Types),”